 Tending The Land

-As an ecological gardener I work to create gardens that connect people and wildlife, with thoughtful consideration of materials and techniques.
+As an ecological gardener I work to create landscapes that connect people and wildlife, with thoughtful consideration of materials and techniques.
 Each action strives to adapt the environment to nourish our physical and mental health and support ecological diversity.
 The garden ecosystem provides a whole host of rippling effects into the wider environment and culture.